Witch hunt: Transition to the early modern witch-hunts

 In 1484, Pope Innocent VIII issued Summis desiderantes affectibus, a Papal bull authorizing the "correcting, imprisoning, punishing and chastising" of devil-worshippers who have "slain infants", among other crimes.
 He did so at the request of inquisitor Heinrich Kramer, who had been refused permission by the local bishops in Germany to investigate.
 However, historians such as Ludwig von Pastor insist that the bull neither allowed anything new, nor was necessarily binding on Catholic consciences.
 (Note: "The Bull contains no dogmatic decision of any sort on witchcraft.
 It assumes the possibility of demoniacal influences on human beings which the Church has always maintained, but claims no dogmatic authority for its pronouncement on the particular cases with which it was dealing at the moment.
 The form of the document, which refers only to certain occurrences which had been brought to the knowledge of the Pope, sh[o]ws that it was not intended to bind any one to believe in the things mentioned in it.
 The question whether the Pope himself believed in them has nothing to do with the subject.
 His judgment on this point has no greater importance than attaches to a Papal decree in any other undogmatic question, e.g., on a dispute about a benefice.
 The Bull introduced no new element into the current beliefs about witchcraft.
 It is absurd to accuse it of being the cause of the cruel treatment of witches, when we see in the Sachsenspiegel that burning alive was already the legal punishment for a witch.
 All that Innocent VIII. did was to confirm the jurisdiction of the inquisitors over these cases.
 The Bull simply empowered them to try all matters concerning witchcraft, without exception, before their own tribunals, by Canon-law; a process which was totally different from that of the later trials.
 Possibly the Bull, in so far as it admonished the inquisitors to be on the alert in regard to witchcraft may have given an impetus to the prosecution of such cases; but it affords no justification for the accusation that it introduced a new crime, or was in any way responsible for the iniquitous horrors of the witch-harrying of later times.")
 Three years later in 1487, Kramer published the notorious Malleus Maleficarum (lit., 'Hammer against the Evildoers') which, because of the newly invented printing presses, enjoyed a wide readership.
-It was reprinted in 14 editions by 1520 and became unduly influential in the secular courts.
+The book was condemned by top theologians of the Inquisition at the Faculty of Cologne for recommending illegal procedures and for being inconsistent with Catholic teaching.
+Despite this, it was reprinted in 14 editions by 1520 and became unduly influential in the secular courts.